Degree, Transfer and Certificate Programs

 Associate in Science in Mathematics for Transfer requires completion of a minimum of 90 units to include:

 • CSU General Education Breadth Requirements or the *Intersegmental General Education Transfer Curriculum (IGETC) (49-58 units) (full certification is required)

 NOTE: All courses pertaining to the major must be completed with a grade of "C" or better.
-In addition, the student must obtain a minimum GPA of 2.0 or higher is required in all core courses for the degree.
+In addition, the student must obtain a minimum GPA of 2.0.

 AS-T = Associate in Science for Transfer Degree.